Barcelona Introduction Walking Tour, Barcelona

 Originally a sewage-filled stream, La Rambla’s name comes from the Arabic word for "sand," dating back to the times when it functioned as a rainwater drain.
 By the late 14th century, the city expanded its walls to include La Rambla, which later transformed into a lively promenade.

 Over time, La Rambla became a hub for festivals and commerce.
 Trees were planted along its path in 1703, with plane trees, in particular, added in 1859.
 Notable local landmarks include the Liceu Grand Theatre, Barcelona's renowned opera house, and the Palace of the Viceroy, a Baroque mansion now hosting exhibitions and events.
-The street also features a Joan Miró pavement mosaic and connects to the famous La Boqueria market, which has a plethora of places to eat, and the Royal Square popular for its nightlife.
+The street also features a Joan Miró pavement mosaic and connects to the famous La Boqueria market, offering a plethora of local delicacies, as well as the Royal Square popular for its nightlife.

 Prices at La Rambla are a bit steeper than elsewhere in the city, but then again, excitement comes at a price, and La Rambla sure gives tonnes of it.